optimisticlucio/powerdown-wiki/concept/servers.md

 ### Character

-The Character databases will consist of the following:
+The Character tables will consist of the following:

-- **Character DB**, an sql table with data on the various characters.
+- **Character**, an sql table with data on the various characters.
-- **Ritual DB**, an sql table with ritual-relevant data on the characters who this applies to.
+- **Ritual**, an sql table with ritual-relevant data on the characters who this applies to.
-- **File DB**, holding the various image associated with the characters.
+- **File**, holding the various image associated with the characters.

-The columns of Character DB will be:
+The columns of Character will be:

 ```sql
 ID int NOT NULL PRIMARY KEY,